-Blessed are you, LORD our God, King of the universe, who has given us this good land for our heritage: may we always prove ourselves to be a people mindful of your favor and glad to do your will.
-Bless our land with honorable industry, sound learning, and pure manners.
+Blessed are you, LORD our God, King of the universe, who has given us this good land for our heritage: May we always prove ourselves a people mindful of your favor and glad to do your will.
+Bless our land with honorable industry, sound learning, and pure conduct.
 Save us from violence, discord, and confusion; from pride and arrogance, and from every evil way.
-Defend our liberties, and fashion the multitudes brought here from many nations and languages into one united people.
-Give the spirit of wisdom to those of whom we entrust the authority of government in your name, that there may be justice and peace at home, and that, through obedience to your law, we may show your praise among the nations of the earth.
-In the time of prosperity, fill our hearts with thankfulness, and in the day of trouble, do not let our trust in you fail; we ask all this through Jesus Christ our Lord.
+Defend our liberties, and fashion into one united people the multitudes brought here out of many kindreds and tongues.
+Endue with the spirit of wisdom those to whom, in your Name, we entrust the authority of government, that there may be justice and peace at home, and that, through obedience to your law, we may show forth your praise among the nations of the earth.
+In the time of prosperity, fill our hearts with thankfulness, and in the day of trouble, suffer not our trust in you to fail; all of which we ask through Jesus the Messiah our Lord.
 Amen.

 Ahlquist, Dale.
 "Who is this Guy and Why Haven’t I Heard of Him?"
 Minneapolis: The Society of Gilbert Keith Chesterton, 2020. https://www.chesterton.org/who-is-this-guy.